BroMarduk/ptmenu/README.md

 7. wiringpi (Optional)

    If backlight and/or GPIO support is desired, the wiringpi library will need to be installed.
-If not it can beinstalled using the following command:
+It can be installed using the following command:

    <b>sudo apt-get install wiringpi</b>